tpwres/teczki-polskiego-wrestlingu/content/w/steve-kuningas.md

 Steve's reign lasted 238 days, but during that time he did not made any official championship defences.
 He only participated in one tag team match at [Czyste Intencje](@/e/ppw/2023-09-09-ppw-czyste-intencje.md).
 His first - and last - championship defence came up at [Miasto Bezprawia](@/e/ppw/2024-02-10-ppw-miasto-bezprawia.md) where he was defeated by [Bill Feager](@/w/feager.md).
 After that he has not made another apperance in PpW.

+Besides his apperances on polish scene, he also makes numerous apperances on european independent scene.

 ## In wrestling

 * Finishers: